 - In most cases, the final product is considered a work for hire, meaning you own full rights to the material.

-- Depending on the co-author’s notoriety, you can benefit from having his or her name on the cover with yours.
+- Depending on the co-author’s notoriety, you can benefit from having their name on the cover with yours.

 - Because the hired writer benefits from having their name on the cover of a book, the price for co-authorship is often lower than that of a ghostwritten work.